Canaanites in the Bible

 Observe what I command you today.
 I am going to drive out before you the Amorites, Canaanites, Hittites, Perizzites, Hivites,

-For the Amalekites and the Canaanites are there before you, and you shall fall by the sword.
-Because you have turned away from Jehovah, therefore Jehovah will not be with you.
+For the Amalekites and the Canaanites are there before you, and ye shall fall by the sword: because ye are turned away from the LORD, therefore the LORD will not be with you.

 Turn you, and take your journey, and go to the mount of the Amorites, and unto all the places nigh thereunto, in the plain, in the hills, and in the vale, and in the south, and by the sea side, to the land of the Canaanites, and unto Lebanon, unto the great river, the river Euphrates.